ChrisBobotsis/Mario-Kart-Neural-Network/README.md

 In particular I wanted an option to:
 - load training data files
-- play frames in succession (at differing FPS)
+- play frames in succession (at varying FPS)
 - have the ability to pause
 - rewind and forward frames one by one
 - enter a frame I would like to see